MinotaurTheGreat/Homework-CarousselConcept/README.md

-# Homework-CarousselConcept
+# Homework2
-This is the caroussel concept for Homework 2
+There are the projects required for homework number 2